RuiDGPires/Simple-Turing-Machine-Emulator/Decorators.md

 For example, if a connection under this decorator already exists and is trying to be re-defined without @Override, it does nothing and does not throw an error.

 This can be used together with @Override to always define a connection, even if it already exists.

-## RejectOthers
-Similar to the method rejectOthers(), this descriptor rejects all undefined connections of the state or link it affects.

-## Reset
-Clears all previously existing connections of what it affects